Blending Data and Physics Against False Data Injection Attack: An Event-Triggered Moving Target Defence Approach: Introduction

 The remainder of the paper is organised as follows.
-The preliminaries are given in Section \ref{sec:preliminary}.
+Preliminaries are given in Section \ref{sec:preliminary}.
 The proposed DDET-MTD algorithms are described in Section \ref{sec:data_mtd}.
-Results and analysis are presented in Section \ref{sec:simulation} and this paper concludes at Section \ref{sec:conclusion}.
-All the proofs can be found in the appendix.
+The results are analysed in Section \ref{sec:simulation} and this paper concludes in Section \ref{sec:conclusion}.
+Additional material and proofs can be found in the appendix.